capy-language/capy/README.md

 The type can of course be elided.

-The binding does not *necessarily* need to be const, it is a runtime store like any other.
+A binding does not *necessarily* need to be const, it is a runtime store like any other.
 But there might be certain circumstances in which it must be, which will be expanded on later.

 These bindings and variables can also shadow each other,